Types of Experiments

 MABs

 Using both MABs is as simple as calling Statsig's getExperiment, and providing relevant attributes to the user object for the CMAB approach.
-Please out to our support team, or in slack, if you're interested in exploring Contextual Multi-Armed Bandits.
+Please reach out to our support team, your sales contact, or in our Slack community, if you're interested in exploring Contextual Multi-Armed Bandits.